 You can attend a FREE GUARDIANSHIP CLASS where you can learn the basics of guardianship law and the court procedures.
 You'll receive a class manual and some great tips to help you represent yourself.
 Visit Free Classes for more information.

 Guardianship cases can be difficult to navigate on your own.
 There are many court rules and requirements you must follow to succeed in a guardianship case.
 If you do not follow the rules and requirements, your case could be delayed or even dismissed!

 Before filing for guardianship, it is very important to read through every article in the Guardianship Overview section of this website so you understand the concepts involved.
-The Free Guardianship Class is also a wonderful resource to learn the basics of guardianship law and court procedure.
 If you decide you need legal help to file your case, you can find out where to get legal assistance by visiting Lawyers & Legal Help.

 Once you are familiar with the legal concepts and are ready to file a case, please read and follow the steps below: